praneelrathore/dgraph/wiki/content/deploy/index.md

 If `--replicas` flag is set to something greater than one, Zero would assign the same group to multiple nodes.
 These nodes would then form a Raft group aka quorum.
 Every write would be consistently replicated to the quorum.
-To achieve consensus, its important that the size of quorum be an odd number.
+To achieve consensus, it is important that the size of quorum be an odd number.
 Therefore, we recommend setting `--replicas` to 1, 3 or 5 (not 2 or 4).
 This allows 0, 1, or 2 nodes serving the same group to be down, respectively without affecting the overall health of that group.